Wellstar Trauma Surgery

 Patient Care and Procedures

-Paramedics begin treatment prior to a patient’s arrival at the hospital, and WellStar Kennestone’s Trauma Center team takes over once they arrive.
+Paramedics begin treatment prior to a patient’s arrival at the hospital, and the Wellstar team takes over once they arrive.
 Patients move in to one of our three trauma rooms, where resuscitation efforts continue and our team takes x-rays, draws blood and gives medication.

-WellStar Kennestone Trauma Center employs a highly trained trauma team of Emergency Room physicians, trauma surgeons, nurses, respiratory therapists and other technologists to render care to trauma patients.
+Wellstar Trauma Centers employ a highly trained trauma team of emergency medicine physicians, trauma surgeons, nurses, respiratory therapists and other technologists to render care to trauma patients.
 After fully assessing a patient’s injuries, trauma surgeons will determine the appropriate plan of care.
 Often times this means emergency surgery, life support to help the patient breathe and even blood transfusions.
 The operating room is just steps away, ready around the clock, should surgery be needed.

 As the patient’s road to healing continues, which could take a few days or several weeks depending on the severity of injuries, family and friends can take part in monthly Trauma Support Groups.
 This group helps patients and their loved ones cope with emotional struggles while providing practical knowledge on available resources.

 Wellstar Trauma Center exists as a community resource, available anytime a life-threatening injury occurs.
 We strive daily to carry out our mission: to deliver the highest level of injury care possible that improves the health and well-being of the individuals and families we serve.

 When the unexpected occurs, Wellstar trauma surgeons are on the front lines with life-saving diagnoses and treatment.
 In the event of a potentially catastrophic incident, you want a responsive physician with the highest level of training and experience.